Voluntary Remediation Program

 Remedial Action Plan

-Prior to starting remedial action, the property owner must submit a Remedial Action Plan (RAP) prepared by a Licensed Environmental Professional (LEP) to the Commissioner upon entry into the VRP under CGS section 22a-133y.
+Prior to starting remedial action, the property owner must submit a Remedial Action Plan (RAP) with a RAP Transmittal Form (instructions) prepared by a Licensed Environmental Professional (LEP) to the Commissioner upon entry into the VRP under CGS section 22a-133y.
 The Commissioner may review and advise the owner as to the adequacy of the RAP.
 DEEP will not accept a property into this program if the remediation has already started without submittal of the required RAP.

 Prior to beginning remedial action, the applicant must publish a notice of remedial action in an area newspaper, notify the municipality’s health director, and either erect and maintain a sign or mail notice of the remedial action to owners of abutting properties, as specified in CGS section 22a-133y(b).